 A DAM creative suite connector can be the bridge that automates the sourcing of assets for designers, eliminating manual downloads and re-uploads.
 Designers are equipped with a full library of company logos and graphics, and aren’t limited to their own desktops or forced to ask fellow creatives for additional assets.

 How many different images—from product shot variations to lifestyle shots—is a single item featured in at a fashion brand?
 Dozens?
 Hundreds?
-Without a sophisticated system that categorizes them and makes them easy to find, those valuable marketing assets are destined to get lost at the bottom of the pile.
+Without a sophisticated system to categorize them and make them easy to find, those valuable marketing assets are destined to get lost at the bottom of the pile.
 That’s why categorization based on these multiple factors is key:

 - Metadata: the attributes assigned to an asset (department, file type, etc..) that will be associated with it for indexing and retrieving assets from the digital library.